grain-lang/grain-lang.org/src/tooling/grain_doc.md

  */
 ```

-The `@returns` annotation indicates the return of the function that the doc block is documenting.
+The `@returns` annotation indicates the value that is returned by the function that the doc block is documenting.

+These must be provided a description of the return value.
+In the Grain stdlib, we don't use the `@returns` annotation if the function returns `Void`.

-When generating docs, the type of the return will b detected by the compiler and inserted into the output.
+When generating docs, the type of the return value will be detected by the compiler and inserted into the "Returns" table.

 ### @example